 High Protein Banana Pudding (made with cottage cheese)

 Craving something sweet but want a treat that won’t derail your nutrition goals?
-This high protein banana pudding is just the right amount of sweet, is creamy, satisfying and packed with protein to balance blood sugar, curb cravings and maintain steady energy.
+This high protein banana pudding is just the right amount of sweet, creamy, satisfying and packed with protein to balance blood sugar, curb cravings and maintain steady energy.
 It’s the perfect snack for women navigating hormonal changes and seeking balance in perimenopause.
 Enjoy this protein pudding for breakfast, as an afternoon snack or a post-workout recovery snack and feel nourished and satisfied.

 High protein banana pudding topped with granola, peanut butter and bananas